Man in the Box: Release and reception

 "Man in the Box" was released as a single in 1991.
 It is widely considered to be one of Alice in Chains' signature songs, reaching number 18 on the Billboard Album Rock Tracks chart at the time of its release.
+Loudwire and Kerrang both named "Man in the Box" as Alice in Chains' greatest song.

 The song was number 19 on VH1's "40 Greatest Metal Songs", and its solo was rated the 77th greatest guitar solo by Guitar World in 2008.
 It was number 50 on VH1's "100 Greatest Songs of the 90s" in 2007.
 The song was nominated for the Grammy Award for Best Hard Rock Performance in 1992.

 Steve Huey of AllMusic called the song "an often overlooked but important building block in grunge's ascent to dominance" and "a meeting of metal theatrics and introspective hopelessness."

 According to Nielsen Music's year-end report for 2019, "Man in the Box" was the second most-played song of the decade on mainstream rock radio with 142,000 spins.